 Website performance optimization, the focal point of technologically superior website designs is the primary factor dictating success for modern online businesses.
 After all, unimpressive website performance kills business bottom line when the torture of waiting for slow Web pages to load frustrates visitors into seeking alternatives – impatience is a digital virtue!

 We created the following six chapter in-depth speed optimization guide to show you how important it is to have a fast loading, snappy website!
 Countless research papers and benchmarks prove that optimizing your sites’ speed is one of the most affordable and highest ROI providing investments!

-The term essentially refers to the speed with which Web pages or media content is downloaded from website hosting servers and displayed onto the requesting Web browser.
-Page load time is the duration between clicking the link and displaying the entire content from the Web page on the requesting browser.
+The term page speed essentially refers to the length of time at which web pages or media content is downloaded from website hosting servers and displayed onto the requesting web browser.
+Page load time is the duration between clicking the link and displaying the entire content from the web page on the requesting browser.

 There are three core aspects necessary to understand page speed in context of user experience and website performance:

 - The view of time taken in delivering the requested material along with the accompanying HTML content to the browser.

 - Browser response to page load requests.

 - The view of end-users as the requested web page renders on the browser – this is the ultimate empirical measure of page load speed.